The Great Alaskan Adventure

 Here is what makes our Great Alaskan Adventure stand out from all of the rest:

-With two photographer guides, including award-winning conservationist and Alaskan photographer, Carl Johnson, and only five participants, you will absolutely receive the one-on-one attention you and your photography efforts deserve!
+With two photographer guides, including award-winning conservationist and Alaskan photographer, Carl Johnson, and eight participants, you will absolutely receive the one-on-one attention you and your photography efforts deserve!

 Our local photographer guide knows this last frontier intimately and will be giving us the most authentic Alaskan experience - including a home-made Alaskan dinner at his stunning gallery!